 Knee pain is one of the most debilitating conditions of all.
 Plus, it can be very challenging to treat, and even harder to live with.
 You’ve certainly heard of people getting their knees injected to treat pain.
 Maybe your doctor is even recommending this to you.

-Not all knee injections are the same, and each one has its indications, risks, and potential benefits.
-Let’s take a look at the details of each kind of knee injection.
+Not all knee injections are the same, and each one has its indications, risks and potential benefits.
+Let’s look at the details of each kind of knee injection.

 Corticosteroid Knee Injections

-If you have osteoarthritis in your knee, you might benefit from a corticosteroid (steroid, cortisone) injection.
+If you have osteoarthritis in your knee, you might benefit from a corticosteroid (steroid and cortisone) injection.
 Still, this is not the first line of treatment of knee arthritis.
 Typically, oral medications and physical therapy are used before considering steroid injection.

 Corticosteroid knee injections have been used to treat the following conditions:

 - Baker cysts

 - Rheumatoid arthritic knees

 Knee injections with corticosteroids may be used if you have a flare up of significant pain in the knee.
 Steroid knee injections can give you symptom relief within 24 to 48 hours.
 Pain relief can last on average from six to 12 weeks.
 No more than three or four injections should be given per year, and you should wait at least six weeks between shots.